cloudmesh-community/book/chapters/container/docker-rest.md

 After installing python add an environmental variable by pressing Windows Key + Pause and Select Advanced system settings.
-Then add an environment varible for system variables for the variable PATH which is already there.
+Then add an environment variable for system variables for the variable PATH which is already there.
 And in that add the new variable

     C:\Python27